-How can you be the best, when you are pursuing it as an extracurricular activity?
-So participate in any such extracurricular activity that you enjoy and are passionate about.
-Being the best in it isn’t important from the point of view of how it reflects in your extracurricular profile for college admissions.
+How can you be the best when you are pursuing it as an extracurricular activity?
+To participate in any such extracurricular activity that you enjoy and are passionate about.
+Being the best in it isn't essential from how it reflects in your extracurricular profile for college admissions.

 To make your mark and be noticed in the crowd, find ways to involve yourself in other facets of the extracurricular activity.
-Rather than participating in a bunch of unrelated extracurricular activities, find affiliated areas that you can take on.
+Rather than participating in many unrelated extracurricular activities, find affiliated areas that you can take on.
 In doing so, you will project a more successful extracurricular achievement.

 E.g., if you enjoy cricket, besides playing the game, fundraise to buy cricket kits for the underprivileged and set up a team for them.

-Or if you like playing the guitar, besides performing at old-age homes you could give music lessons at the local orphanage.
+Or if you like playing the guitar, besides performing at nursing homes, you could give music lessons at the local orphanage.

 Or if you like painting, instead of limiting your talent to a small canvas on an easel, paint your neighborhood with relevant messages and involve other youngsters too.

-Both the task-centric as well as the affiliated achievements outlooks need you to be passionate, committed, enquiring, and tireless in your pursuit.
-Just trash the misplaced belief that you will be considered successful only if you are brilliant at something.
+Both the task-centric and the affiliated achievements outlooks need you to be passionate, committed, enquiring, and tireless in your pursuit.
+Just trash the misplaced belief that you will get considered successful only if you are brilliant at something.